-When you look back over bosses you respected, bosses that were okay and bosses that were, how can I say it, needing a major reboot, what made them different?
+When you look back over bosses you respected, bosses that were okay and bosses that were, how can I say it, needing a significant reboot, what made them different?

-Personally, I really liked a boss that was honest with me.
+I liked a boss that was honest with me.
 It seemed they knew when I messed up, it was unintentional.
-Now that doesn’t mean they overlooked my failures but they were very quick and precise in pointing them out.
+Now that doesn’t mean they overlooked my failures, but they were very quick and precise in pointing them out.
 But they also knew enough to use the mistake as a learning opportunity.
-In fact, they would not always tell me what I did wrong but took me through a process of self discovering my error and then they didn’t set out to fix or solve it they allowed me to do my own diagnosis and create a prescriptive path to correct things.
+They would not always tell me what I did wrong but took me through a process of self-discovering my error, and then they didn’t set out to fix or solve it they allowed me to make my diagnosis and create a prescriptive path to correct things.
 Oh yes, it is easier to have someone else fix it or tell you how to fix it, but it is a more sustainable lesson when you are challenged to figure it out yourself.

 Also, honesty is about motive; being very clear about how the company, the customer and the employee will benefit.
-Being very clear on the motive helps all to have a reason to be fully engaged and to execute expertly.
-It’s not that people don’t want to do their best, it’s more about understanding the motive and benefit of expert execution, it sets the framework for execution.
+Being very clear on the rationale helps all to have a reason to be fully engaged and to execute expertly.
+It’s not that people don’t want to do their best, it’s more about understanding the motive and benefit of expert execution, it sets the framework for performance.

-Speaking of execution, great bosses and leaders clearly communicate deadlines, milestones and then have processes to monitor progress.
-This is not micromanaging, it is about everyone knowing clearly what is expected, when its expected and why.
+Speaking of execution, great bosses and leaders communicate deadlines, milestones and then have processes to monitor progress on assignments.
+This activity is not micromanaging; it is about everyone knowing precisely what, when, and why a task is expected.

-Great bosses and great leaders have one thing in common; honesty.
-Honesty about themselves and honesty with others.
-It’s is never about perfection.
+Great bosses and great leaders have one thing in common, honesty.
+They are honest with themselves and with others; it’s is never about perfection.